-When reporting requirements for a particular government form change, these changes can be easily conveyed to reporting agencies by making adjustments to the taxonomy which then filter down through the software employed to submit information.
+When reporting requirements change, these changes can be easily conveyed to reporting agencies by making adjustments to the taxonomy.
+Any taxonomy changes are then automatically reflected in the software employed to collect and submit data.
 For example, the US GAAP Taxonomy for public company financial reporting is updated each year with a new release containing the latest elements.
 The SEC specifies which taxonomy release is allowed and public companies report based on the current approved version.